-Read-ahead helps in BSD sequential case, but hurts in random.

-Read ahead algorithm is triggered on successful read-ahead on sequential, turned off on a miss.
+- · Read-ahead helps in BSD sequential case, but hurts in random. - · Read ahead algorithm is triggered on successful read-ahead on sequential, turned off on a miss.
 Worst case for 8K reads with 4K blocks.

 Create performance

-- 32 mega bytes of data overall, made up of how ever many files required to make 32 megs give the file size on the x-axis - When the speed of metadata operations dominates (for small files less than a few blocks or 64 KB), LFS performance is anywhere from 4 to 10 times better than FFS. - As the write bandwidth of the system becomes the limiting factor, the two systems perform comparably.
+32 megabytes of data overall,

+made up of how ever many

+files required to make any files required to make 32 megs give the file size on the 2.0 x-axis 1.5 When the speed of metadata operations dominates (for small files less than a few blocks or 64 KB), LFS performance is anywhere from 4 to 10 times better than File Size (in KB) As the write bandwidth of the system becomes the limiting - FFS-m8r0 ··· FFS-m8r2 factor, the two systems perform comparably.
+THE UNIVERSITY OF NEW SOUTH WALES